jhashw/tidylens/README.md

 cd tidylens
 open index.html
 ```
 Single self-contained HTML file.
-No build step, nothing to install..
+No build step, nothing to install.
 A sample dataset is bundled in for users to try it without their own file.

 ## Built with